Secondigliano

-An ancient rural farmhouse, first mentioned in 1113, developed thanks to its strategic location along major communication routes.
+First documented in 1113 as a rural hamlet, the area developed thanks to its strategic location along important communication and transport routes.
+Now a densely populated urban neighbourhood, it underwent extensive urbanization in the decades following the World War II.

-Annexed to Naples in 1926, it experienced significant urbanization in the post-war period.
-Today, it is a densely populated district with a diverse urban fabric and a strong historical identity.

 Geography

 Secondigliano lies between San Pietro a Patierno and Scampia.
-It borders to the northwest with the suburb of Scampia (Traversa Roma verso Scampia, via Roma verso Scampia, via Miano), to the west with the suburb of Miano (via comunale Acquarola, Corso Secondigliano, via Abate Gioacchino, via Monte Grappa, via del Sabotino, Cupa detta S. Cesarea, Cupa Capodichino, via Vicinale Vallone di Miano), to the south with the suburbs of San Carlo all'Arena (via comunale Vecchia di Miano, Piazza Di Vittorio) and San Pietro a Patierno (Piazza Di Vittorio, via Francesco De Pinedo, via provinciale di Caserta), to the north with the comune of Arzano, and to the northeast with the comune of Casavatore.
+To the northwest it borders with the suburb of Scampia (Traversa Roma verso Scampia, via Roma verso Scampia, via Miano), to the west with the suburb of Miano (via comunale Acquarola, Corso Secondigliano, via Abate Gioacchino, via Monte Grappa, via del Sabotino, Cupa detta S. Cesarea, Cupa Capodichino, via Vicinale Vallone di Miano), to the south with the suburbs of San Carlo all'Arena (via comunale Vecchia di Miano, Piazza Di Vittorio) and San Pietro a Patierno (Piazza Di Vittorio, via Francesco De Pinedo, via provinciale di Caserta), to the north with the comune of Arzano, and to the northeast with the comune of Casavatore.

 Piazza Capodichino marks the beginning of the route that, along Corso Secondigliano towards the Limitone di Arzano, intersects on the right with the Strada Comunale del Cassano.
 The latter, starting from Perrone, delineates the boundary between the territory of Secondigliano proper and the district of San Pietro a Patierno, as well as the municipality of Casavatore.

 To the north, the border between Secondigliano and the municipality of Arzano is marked by the small church of San Gennaro, known as San Gennariello, located next to the farmhouse formerly owned by the Marquis of Montanaro, and by the chapel known as La Bruna.
 In front of the entrance to Perrone, a road leads to the district of Miano, where the ancient Parascandolo estate was once located; until the 19th century, this route led to the Dominican monastery of Madonna dell'Arco in Miano.

 Secondigliano is predominantly situated on flat terrain, at an altitude of approximately 105 m above sea level, covering an area of 12 km2.
 It is located about three miles from the Historic Centre of Naples and two kilometers from the comune of Casoria, which served as its district and administrative seat until the late 19th century.